Concussion Treatment: A Complete Approach to Concussion Care

-CHOC also offers training for community pediatricians to learn the latest protocols in managing concussion in young patients.
+CHOC also offers pediatric concussion training for community pediatricians to learn the latest protocols in managing concussion in young patients.
 Please call 714-509-4291 for more information about provider training.

-Expert Specialists: For Severe Concussions and Post-Concussion Syndrome
+Expert Specialists: For Severe Pediatric Concussions and Post-Concussion Syndrome

 For athletes who don’t have a history of concussion, our specialists use a computer-based tool called ImPACT® to establish a baseline of cognitive function.
 If an athlete then sustains a concussion, we are able to monitor the patient’s recovery by measuring attention span, memory, processing speed and reaction time, and comparing it to the patient’s baseline information.

-Ongoing symptoms of concussion may be best managed with physical, occupational and speech therapy.
+Ongoing concussion symptoms may be best managed with physical, occupational and speech therapy.
 Our rehabilitation team has unique experience treating patients with concussion and is ready to help overcome any problems your child or teen may be experiencing.
-Learn more about our concussion rehabilitation services.
+Learn more about our concussion rehabilitation program and services.